Tax News

 California Here I Come ... or go?

-According to the annual data study by United Van Lines and U-Haul, California is #9 on the list of outbound migration for 2022 with a net population loss of .3% (California was #3 in 2021).
-A glance at the map below indicates many outbound Californians are likely trekking to Idaho (#2 inbound), Texas (#4) and Montana (#6).
-In the East and Midwest #1 outbound New York and #2 Illinois residents seem attracted to South Carolina (#3 inbound) and Delaware (#7), with #1 Florida likely being high on the list of all interstate movers.
-California has seen a further net loss in population for 2023 as well, based on mid-year numbers; we can expect the 2023 version of the map below to show the Golden State moving back up the rankings for outbound migration.
+According to the annual data study by the US Census, California has jumped from #9 on the list of outbound migration in 2022 to #2 in 2023, with a net population loss of .9%.
+A glance at the map below indicates many outbound Californians are still likely trekking to Idaho (#7 inbound), Texas (#9) and Montana (#6).
+In the East and Midwest #1 outbound New York and #4 Illinois residents seem attracted to South Carolina (#1 inbound) and Delaware (#2), with #5 Florida likely being high on the list of all interstate movers.
+Hawaii and Alaska jumped up from the middle ranks in 2022 to #3 and #4 outbound in 2023, likely driven by inflation in these high-cost states.
+Where these folks went is less clear.

-Obviously, taxes play only a part of why people move, but there is no denying a strong correlation between low-tax, low-cost states and their population growth compared to high-tax, high-cost states.
+Obviously, taxes play only a part of why people move, but there is no denying a strong correlation between low-tax, low-cost states and their population growth compared with high-tax, high-cost states.

 Donating to Charity on the California Tax Return